goozgooz/KeyVal/README.md

 The last component that I created is the `KeyValueDisplay` component, which is a stateless component that is solely responsible for rendering a `KeyValue` component/form for each index item in our parent container's state.

 Finally - the `KeyValueContainer` also has a button which will log each Key/Value pair to the browser's console in JSON format.

+When you run the app and open up the console you will see an error saying that I am using `componentWillReceiveProps` in the KeyValue component - which is not the case if you go look.
+I've done a search in my codebase for that phrase and nothing showed up.